 Here’s another common case.
 A client comes to a developer with a requirement, “I want a website identical to the one our competitors have”.
 The developer requests detailed terms of reference to understand what the client expects.
 But the client keeps insisting on the “identical product”.

 However, during a more thorough discussion, it turns out that the client doesn’t need the ‘Compare’ button or two separate pages for payment and delivery.
-Here, what is an “identical website” for the client is completely different functionality for the developer.
+Here, what is an “identical website” for the client is a completely different functionality for the developer.

 The opposite also happens.
 Sometimes the development team creates highly-functional products but fails to explain them to the customer if using technical terms that the latter simply doesn’t understand.